 Pianist, singer, songwriter Eliane Elias is known for her distinctive and immediately recognizable musical style, which blends her Brazilian roots, alluring voice, and impressive jazz, classical and compositional skills.
-With 25 albums to date demonstrating her unique gifts as a pianist, singer, composer and arranger as well as melding her immense talents in jazz, pop, classical and Brazilian music, Eliane Elias is as Jazziz magazine has called her, “A citizen of the world” and “an artist beyond category.”
+With 25 albums demonstrating her unique gifts as a pianist, singer, composer, and arranger and melding her immense talents in jazz, pop, classical and Brazilian music, Eliane Elias is as Jazziz magazine has called her, “A citizen of the world” and “an artist beyond category.”

 When I spoke with Eliane via telephone, she was jet-lagged and under the weather.
-Nonetheless, she was enthusiastic about her upcoming record on the Blue Note label, titled Bossa Nova Stories.
+But she was enthusiastic about her upcoming record on the Blue Note label, titled Bossa Nova Stories.

 Tomas Peña: Congratulations on the release of “Bossa Nova Stories.”
 I understand the recording has been released in Europe and Japan.
 When can we look forward to a U.S. release?